-The slots are available through our sub-contract with the San Mateo County Office of Education.
-Eligibility for the half-day state preschool program is based on income and full day state preschool program is based on need and income.
+The spaces are available through our sub-contract with the San Mateo County Office of Education.
+Eligibility for the full day state preschool program is based on need and income.
 The terms and conditions for eligibility in the subsidized component are established by the State Department of Education.
 We are required to request parent income and family information.
 Enrollment is based on eligibility and need priority rather than "first-come, first-served basis".